loweisz/my-home/src/pages/powerful_wave_that_you_never_knew_existed/index.md

 ---
-title: 'Explaining https headers and example you didnt knew before'
+title: 'The power of https headers and 4 examples you did not know before'

-date: 'Jul 10th, 2020'
+date: 'Oct 23rd, 2020'
-abstract: 'There are a LOT of http headers you set, most of them are quite basic but there also some poweful headers which you probably never heard of'
+abstract: 'There are a lot of http headers, most of them are quite simple, but there are also some powerful ones you probably have never heard of.'
 heroImage: 'heads.jpg'
-index: 7
+index: 8
 ---

+## Hello Http (headers)

 Almost everything in the web is sent with **http** and even non-developers have seen it when using the internet as keyword inside urls or links.